Your mental health and substance team is made up of a variety of people from different areas of expertise.

 Who are the people on my care team?

 Your mental health and substance team is made up of a variety of people from different areas of expertise.
+Multidisciplinary team members may include physical therapists, vocational workers, recreational and activity workers to support care planning through a variety of rehabilitation and recovery means.
 We like to consider you a part of that team.

 Here are some of the people who may be working with you along your mental health/substance use treatment and recovery journey:

 When you contact one of our mental health and substance use centres for the first time, you will meet with an intake worker who will ask you questions about your signs and symptoms, assess your condition, identify how to start your treatment and refer you to community resources, as needed.